Souraevshing/data-science-01/README.md

-# Analytics_data
+# Data Science

-Data Analysis using jupyter .
+Data Analysis using jupyter notebook and python language.